nelsonfigueroa/nelson.cloud/content/posts/2025-01-26-disable-css-animations.md

 My motivation behind this post was disabling button animations when using [daisyUI](https://daisyui.com/) on a side project.

+{{< admonition type="note" >}}
-Note that I am not a CSS expert and there may be other ways of animating elements via CSS that I did not cover here.
+I am not a CSS expert and there may be other ways of animating elements via CSS that I did not cover here.
 Also, this doesn't help if elements are being moved around by JavaScript.
 But you can easily disable JavaScript for any site through your browser :)
+{{< /admonition >}}

 ## References
 - https://stackoverflow.com/questions/11131875/what-is-the-cleanest-way-to-disable-css-transition-effects-temporarily